Happy-2 Anxious-2 IDC-2 Angry-2 Sad-2

 Why adult therapy?
 Some young adults struggle to cope with new expectations after high school.
 The human brain does not come close to maturity until the age of 25.
 Being 18 means he/she can vote, join the army, and (ideally) pay his/her way through life.
 But it doesn’t necessarily mean your young-adult has the impulse control and emotional awareness to always make “adult” decisions.
 We handle this important time of life with a grownup approach.
 However, we combine it with the sensitivity of understanding a still-growing “teen” brain.

-What about you, the parent?
+What about you, the parents?

 Parents can always use some additional support.
 Adult therapy is for you whether you’re a new parent or already have the experience of raising four kids now living on their own.
 Your child will always be your child no matter their age.
 You will always be concerned for him/her.
 Is he/she making smart choices?
 Making friends in the dorm?
 Drive like a speed demon when you’re not around while texting about last night’s game?
 Doing their laundry like you taught?
 Dating… SAFELY?
 Is your kid eating Pop Tarts three meals a day?
 And the biggest concern is… WHAT CAN YOU DO ABOUT IT?!?!?!?!